zeykatecool/login-and-register-with-2FA/README.md

 # login-and-register
-A simple registration and login system.
+A simple registration and login system with discord webhook 2FA.